ChidiogoMelvis/ScrollableSegmentedControl/README.md

-Creating a Scrollable SegmentControl using Cocoapod to install the third party libraries.
+Creating a Scrollable SegmentControl using Cocoapods to install the third party library.